jxxcarlson/elm-blackbox/README.md

     transform : String -> String
 ```

 in module `Main`.
-For example, if a `transform` function
-is exposed by a module `Wordcount`, we say
+Below are three examples of what one can do
+with this setup.

+### Counting words

+Suppose we import `Wordcount` as `Blackbox`:

 ```elm
 import Wordcount as Blackbox
 ```

-In this case, the repl acts like an implementation  of Unix `wc`:
+Then the repl acts like an implementation  of Unix `wc`:

 ```bash